Table of contents:

 High-Speed Internet Access Across the Globe

-Starlink is rapidly expanding their constellation of Starlink broadband satellites.
-They hope to provide near global coverage by 2020.
-Currently they are providing their broadband Starlink satellite internet service in parts of North America and Canada.
+Starlink is rapidly expanding its constellation of Starlink broadband satellites.
+They hope is to provide near-global coverage by 2021.
+Currently, they are providing their broadband Starlink satellite internet service in parts of North America and Canada.

 There are expectations that the Starlink service will surpass the speeds of existing satellite communications services, and provide much lower latency.
 Latency has been the main disadvantage of existing providers.